 Top tips for autumn driving

 Autumnal weather brings beautiful, colour-changing scenery, but also worsening driving conditions and more hours of darkness.
-We tend to see an increase in accident claims over the autumn and winter months, so we thought we’d
+We tend to see an increase in car insurance claims over the autumn and winter months, so we thought we’d

 share some timely tips to help you have a smoother ride over the coming seasons…